JarodMica/ai-voice-cloning/README.md

 > **Note** I do not plan on actively working on improvements/enhancements for this project, this is mainly meant to keep the repo in a working state in the case the original git.ecker goes down or necessary package changes need to be made.

 That being said, some enhancements added compared to the original repo:
-- :heavy_check_mark: Hifigan added, allowing for faster inference
+:heavy_check_mark: Hifigan added, allowing for faster inference at the cost of quality.
-- :heavy_check_mark: whisper-v3 added as a chooseable option for whisperx
+:heavy_check_mark: whisper-v3 added as a chooseable option for whisperx
-- :heavy_check_mark: Output conversion using RVC
+:heavy_check_mark: Output conversion using RVC

 This is a fork of the repo originally located here: https://git.ecker.tech/mrq/ai-voice-cloning.
 All of the work that was put into it to incoporate training with DLAS and inference with Tortoise belong to mrq, the author of the original ai-voice-cloning repo.

-## Setup (WINDOWS + Nvidia)
+## Setup (Windows + Nvidia)
 This repo only works on **Windows with NVIDIA GPUs**.
 I don't have any plans on making it compatible with other systems, but it shouldn't be too difficult to port if you have experience in coding or are an expert level ChatGPT user.
 If you do successfully do this and want to share, pull requests are always welcome!
 > **Tips for developers:** setup-cuda.bat should have everything that you need for the packages to be installed.
 All of the different requirements files make it quite a mess in the script, but each repo has their requirements installed, and then at the end, the requirements.txt in the root is needed to change the version *back* to compatible versions for this repo.